EECS150/asic_labs_fa21/lab2/spec.md

 flip-flops into a valid initial state before starting the simulation.
 This is required because Verilog simulators cannot simulate with unknown of ’x’ valued inputs.
 Theoretically, a real design should work regardless of initial conditions, but we will not do in this lab due to time constraints.
-The SDF file is an output from the synthesis tool that annotates delays that are introduced by the way it performed the logic synthesis.
+The SDF file is an output from the synthesis tool that annotates delays according to the synthesized gates.

 Under the hood, Hammer has already included the Verilog models of the standard cells from the ASAP7 PDK.
 You will learn more about these standard cells in the next lab, but just know that